Hunter Business School

 Closed on major holidays

 Why Choose Hunter Business School?

-Are you looking for the best vocational school on Long Island?
-Hunter Business School offers vocational classes to improve your technical skills at our Medford school campus.
-Whether you want a career in the medical field or information technology, Hunter Business School offers the vocational courses that will take your career to the next level.
+Are you looking for a vocational or trade school in Medford?
+Hunter Business School offers classes to improve your technical skills at our Medford campus.
+Whether you want a career in the medical field or information technology, Hunter Business School offers the vocational training courses that will take your career to the next level.